c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 at the quantum cpu transisitor level similar to classic computing NX disable bit on the physical cpu level but instead it will be an NX style disable bit for detection of primes being solved for sha256 by detecting all kernel activity of function trying to load to stop impending reversal of all classic encryption models through transition to quantum encryption functionality

+# TO STOP REVERSAL of SSL classic style certs
+# TO STOP REVERSAL of crypto style sha256 block sums past and current
+# and major founding classic computing encryption functions